ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

     1. The zone is signed
     2. The zone has a CDS signed by a KSK referenced in the current DS, referring to a at least one key in the current DNSKEY RRset
-    3. All the name-servers for the zone agree on the CDS contents
+    3. All the name-servers for the zone agree on the CDS RRset contents

 Parents can have additional tests, defined delays, queries over TCP, and even ask the DNS Operator to prove they can add data to the zone, or provide a code